This style guide assumes that the author is using the new Block Editor rather than the classic WYSIWIG editor.

 Use the quote-type text block for longer quotes.
 Citations can either come ahead of the quote in the body or behind.

 Both alternatives are illustrated together as follows: Robertson (1923, 1380) emphasizes the subjectivity of Aktionsart in the notes to his third edition:

 Perhaps a word more should be said as to the point of view of the speaker or writer.
 The same action can be viewed as punctiliar or linear.
 The same writer may look at it now one way, now the other.
 Different writers often vary in the presentation of the same action.(Robertson 1923, 1380).

 Be sure to set the quote as aligned left.
 If alignment is not explicitly set for block quotes, it defaults to center-aligned.
 Do not center align block quotes.

 It is helpful for page views to have some kind of visual media, particularly a featured image that comes at the topic of an article.
 This can be as simple as a screen grab of Biblical Language text being discussed or a book cover.
 Contributors are encouraged to be as creative as they would like.

 Works cited vs. bibliography

 Depending on the purpose of the article, it may be appropriate to have either a works cited section at the end or a bibliography.
-The latter is preferred, especially, if the author intended to make additional recommendations for further reading a topic, while the latter if the author is limited only to sources cited in the body of the article.
-If you have citations, it’s ideal also provide a works cited section either at the end of each post in the same manner.
+The latter is preferred, especially, if the author intended to make additional recommendations for further reading a topic.
+Conversely, if the author is limited only to sources cited in the body of the article, then “Works cited” is better.
 As before, it provides added value to readers if cited works also provide links.
 Like with footnotes, use a “soft return” with SHIFT+ENTER between entries.
 The following are example references borrowed from the Linguistics Unified Style Sheet, along with the appropriate heading: